Using deep learning to construct stochastic local search SAT solvers with performance bounds: Details of the GNN architecture

 Here, we use as update functions $\eta^N$ and $\eta^V$ simple neural networks of the form

-where $LN$ is a layer normalisation layer \cite{ba2016layer}, $RL$ is a rectified linear unit layer~\cite{agarap2018relu} and $FL_d$ is a fully connected layer from an input feature dimension to an output dimension $d$.
+where $LN$ is a layer normalization layer \cite{ba2016layer}, $RL$ is a rectified linear unit layer~\cite{agarap2018relu}, and $FL_d$ is a fully connected layer from an input feature dimension to an output dimension $d$.
 Hence, specifying an update function in our case requires a list $(d_t)_{t=1}^u$ of layer dimensions, one for each of the $u$ layers.
-As an edge aggregation function we simply use summation over the elements of $E_i'$.
+Here, we use a summation over the elements of $E_i'$ as an edge aggregation function.

 A full application of an IN consists of the consecutive application of several single IN layers, followed by a fully connected layer $FL_1$ to ensure that outgoing features across nodes and edges are one-dimensional.
 That is, for an IN consisting of $l$ layers, the output of the IN is